winsock/stackpath-tests/README.md

 Our services have to be robust enough to handle this communication at scale.

-The third programming test in the `input-processing` directory contains a program that takes STDIN as a named pipe and should output every line that contains the word "error" to STDOUT.
+The third programming test in the `input-processing` directory contains a program that reads STDIN and should output every line that contains the word "error" to STDOUT.
 We've taken care of most of the boilerplate, but the rest is up to you.

 Consider scale when implementing this.
 How well will this work if a line is hundreds of megabytes long?
 What if 10 gigabytes of information is passed to it?
 What if entries are streamed to it?
+How would you differentiate between errors read from the stream vs program errors?
+How would you test this?
 Assume that `\n` ends a line of input.
+Was with the REST service test you're free to use any built-ins or import any frameworks you like to do this.

 ## Contributing